3D-printer technology based on standard aluminium wire as feedstock and smart printhead

 In a nutshell

 The ambition to find an economically friendly and ecological solution for industrial production, led ValCUN to fundamentally change the 3D-printing process as a whole.
 They developed a disruptive technology for 3D-printing based on standard aluminium wire as feedstock and a printhead, both of which are perfectly adjusted to the objective of working efficiently while keeping production costs as low as possible.
 Comate co-created the hardware product supporting this technology.
+You've guessed it, a true work of mechanical engineering art.

 The market of metal parts